RichardKrisalny/Assembler_Project/README.md

 # mamn14-2022
-This project is a mission from the Open University of Israel.
+This project is a task from the Open University of Israel.
 The project is actually an assembler that receives input from the user as a command line argument a file containing assembly code.
 The program checks whether there are macro definitions in the file and interprets them, then encodes the code into machine code in base 2